-Adjustment steps:
+Adjustment Steps:

-- 1. Reset the system
+- 1. Reset the system.

-- 2. Set low fire air
+- 2. Set low fire air.

-- 3. Ignite the burner
+- 3. Ignite the burner.

-- 4. Set low fire gas
+- 4. Set low fire gas.

-- 5. Verify settings
+- 5. Verify settings.

-Step 1: Reset the system
+Step 1: Reset the System

-Reset procedure:
+Reset Procedure:

-- 1. Set the low gas pressure switch to 20% below the "Main gas inlet pressure" range as specified in the appropriate data sheet. - 2.
-Set the high gas pressure switch to 20% above the "Main gas inlet pressure" range as specified in the appropriate data sheet. - 3.
+- 1. Set the low gas pressure switch to 20% below the "Main gas inlet pressure" range as specified in the appropriate datasheet. - 2.
+Set the high gas pressure switch to 20% above the "Main gas inlet pressure" range as specified in the appropriate datasheet. - 3.
 Close all the burner gas valves, manual and automatic. - 4.
-Try to ignite the burner; be sure the flame monitoring system indicates a flame failure.
+Try to ignite the burner; be sure the flame monitoring system indicates a flame failure. - Activate the pressure switches and other limit interlocks.
+Be sure the switches fail as intended in the event of a power failure.